 Math power and pixel plotting.
 If there's one thing 3D graphics need alot of, it's fast multiplication.
 Polygons, for example, are alot like playing connect-the-dots, but before you draw them to the screen they need to be moved, animated, rotated, scaled, and placed in camera perspective.
 That needs alot of matrix calculation.

 And then you need to draw the graphics, pixel-by-pixel.
 Here again the SNES falls flat.
-The graphics hardware only understands tile maps, and you don't want to bog down the pokey CPU.
+The graphics hardware mostly understands tile maps in a "bitplane" format, and you don't want to bog down the pokey CPU.

 The Super FX can draw graphics to background images the SNES can understand and/or to sprites images the SNES can understand.

 Nintendo hyped the Super FX as a "16-bit RISC" chip with "DSP functions."
 The first chip used in StarFox and Super Star Fox Weekend ran at 10.74 MHz.
 Later versions ran at 21.477 MHz.
-Below is what the original chip looked like, with a 100-pin package, 1 MByte ROM, and 32 KB SRAM.
+Below is what the original chip looked like, with a 100-pin package, 8 megabit (1 MByte) ROM, and 256 kilobit (32 KByte) SRAM.
 Note that it is indeed called the "Mario Chip 1".

 Okay, so what does the Super FX do for

 StarFox's game engine showcases the Super FX in many ways.
-I'm still amazed at how much that game does on a 10.74 MHz chip:
+It's amazing how much that game engine does on a 10.74 MHz chip:

 Can't N64 and all modern consoles do all that and more?